 - Southern Ag Pay Back Fire Ant Killer Bait

-Example of fire ant bait product containing pyriproxyfen with a label for use within the vegetable garden:
+Example of a fire ant bait product containing pyriproxyfen with a label for use within the vegetable garden.
+This product is for use around almost all vegetable and fruit crops:

 - Valent Esteem Ant Bait